Britain wants binding obligations on access to EU financial market

 Britain fears that the EU would seize on any divergence from EU financial rules as an excuse for what incoming Bank of England governor Andrew Bailey called a “punch-up” with UK regulators, leading to a denial of access.

-Markus Ferber, a senior German centre-right member of the European Parliament, which can veto an EU-UK trade deal, said EU and UK rules would evolve over time.
+Markus Ferber, a senior German center-right member of the European Parliament, which can veto an EU-UK trade deal, said EU and UK rules would evolve over time.

 “There needs to be a mechanism to ensure that equivalence is maintained five years down the road.
 Regular reviews of the equivalence status are therefore necessary,” he said.

-Britain and the EU have agreed to assess each other for financial market access by the end of June.
+Britain and the EU had already agreed to assess each other for financial market access by the end of June and both sides restated this on Thursday.

 The mandate says that Britain has left the bloc with the same rules as those obtaining in the EU, thereby providing a “strong basis” for concluding assessments on time.